 You’ll also notice a star/asterisk symbol on some sides of the dice.
-These will be used for special abilities like equipment.
+These are used for special abilities like equipment.
 If you have a particularly awesome weapon they might give you bonus hits if you roll a sword with a star symbol.

 Let’s talk about cheese here for a minute.
 Why would you need cheese?
 Well, you are playing as mice, so…

 Cheese is the equivalent of mana in this game.
 They’ll fuel special abilities and magical attacks.
-Each mouse will start with a special ability based on their class.
+Each mouse starts with a special ability based on their class.
 It could help with healing, attacking, searching, or any other number of things but they’ll all be useful.

 Each turn players can take a movement action and 1 of these actions:

 Search: roll a dice and if a star/asterisk symbol is rolled, draw a card.

 Recover: attempt to remove stunned or webbed status.

 Explore: move from 1 board section to the next.

 Each mouse has a different speed indicated on their character card.
 The little paw print will show a number, their base speed.
 Each turn they’ll roll 1 dice and add the number (ignore all other symbols on the dice) to their base speed.
 I actually like this mechanic better than if it were pure dice movement.
 It adds tension and keeps the game moving.